-A Shared Ownership Mortgage is a government scheme that helps first time buyers or previous homeowners who are unable to buy currently.
-Shared ownership mortgages work by buying a portion of the property and paying a rent on the rest of the property.
-A buyer, for example, may initially opt to purchase 25% of the property with the remaining 75% is owned by the housing association or council.
+A Shared Ownership Mortgage is a government scheme that helps first-time buyers or previous homeowners who are unable to buy currently.
+Shared ownership mortgages work by buying a portion of the property and paying rent on the rest of the property.
+A buyer, for example, may initially opt to purchase 25% of the property with the remaining 75% being owned by the housing association or council.

 There exists a process called stair-casing that allows the purchase of further shares of your house until such stage as you have purchased the entire property.
 The agreed sale price is via the housing association and will be dependent upon market conditions.
 That is, if your property has increased in value since your initial ownership then you will need to pay more, and if the property has devalued then you will pay proportionally less for your increased percentage of the property.

-- It may be cheaper buying part of the property and paying rent on the remainder when compared to renting privately.
+It may be cheaper to buy part of the property and pay rent on the remainder when compared to renting privately.

 What is a Shared Ownership Mortgage?

 A shared ownership mortgage allows buyers to purchase a share in property – this can either be a new build or a resale property.
 The share on the property tends to be on quarter, one half or three-quarters, and the balance is owned by the Government-backed housing association.
 The homeowner will then pay the rent to the housing association for the share that they have not purchased.